Self-Preference Bias in Rubric-Based Evaluation of Large Language Models: Related work

 \subsection{Self-preference bias}

 Self-preference bias (SPB) in LLM evaluators has attracted growing attention~\citep{koo2023benchmarking,wataoka2024self,chen2025llm,li2025preference,spiliopoulou2025play,pugachev2025repa,zhao2024language,dietz2025llm,verga2024replacing,roytburg2025breaking}.
-For instance, \citet{koo2023benchmarking} identify SPB as one of several cognitive biases exhibited by LLM judges. \citet{wataoka2024self} study SPB in pairwise comparison and find that it is correlated with the judge's ability identify its own outputs. \citet{chen2025llm} propose the Harmful Self-Preference Propensity (HSPP) metric, which restricts the analysis to cases where the judge's own output is objectively worse, and find that even in these cases judges tend to favor themselves. \citet{li2025preference} show that judges can even favor outputs of models trained on synthetic data generated by themselves.
+For instance, \citet{koo2023benchmarking} identify SPB as one of several cognitive biases exhibited by LLM judges. \citet{panickssery2024llm} study SPB in pairwise comparison and find that it is correlated with the judge's ability identify its own outputs. \citet{chen2025llm} propose the Harmful Self-Preference Propensity (HSPP) metric, which restricts the analysis to cases where the judge's own output is objectively worse, and find that even in these cases judges tend to favor themselves. \citet{li2025preference} show that judges can even favor outputs of models trained on synthetic data generated by themselves.
 On the mitigation side, \citet{verga2024replacing} propose replacing a single judge with a jury several models. \citet{roytburg2025breaking} use activation steering to directly suppress self-preference at inference time.
 All the aforementioned works focus on PWC and DA, which are being progressively replaced by rubric-based evaluation methods.
 We show that SPB persists in RB---even with fully objective rubrics---and that ensembling multiple judges, while effective, does not fully eliminate it, suggesting that more intricate mitigation strategies may be necessary.
+We also find that SPB correlates with self-recognition ability and output length, but not as much with perplexity (see Appendix~\ref{app:mechanisms}).